Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-gengrid.md

    3. Define the `content_get` function.

       The `content_get` function is called repeatedly for all swallow parts in the item.
 It must return a valid object handle to be set, or `NULL` when no content is desired.
-The object is deleted by the gengrid on its deletion or when the item is unrealized.
+The object is deleted by the gengrid on its deletion or when the item is unrealized:

       ```
       static Evas_Object*